jazzorpheus/jof-scheduler/zNOTES.md

   - [x] Create TeamRoster component
   - [x] Create CheckboxMenu component
   - [x] Create PageBanner or PageHeader component

-- For participants, need a separate "registration" view, then a "summary table/graphic" view to clearly display matching/overlapping slots for entire tourny participants, with capability to select and filter down to certain teams.
-E.g. filter down to one team (your team), then a second team you want to play, or even three teams, or more...
-  NOTE: can render complete set of vacant timeslots on frontend without having to create that data in database, but once users register specific timeslots, they get created in database.
-(Makes sure not to waste database space.)
+  - [x] Bottom of DayCardHead (when grid not expanded) is messed up :S

+- **"Create new event" form to be filled out by Admin.**

+  - [ ] Decide on basic form fields and begin implementing a first draft with React Hook Form!

-- For admins, need a "landing page" with "Create New Event" button, which takes them to an event creation form.
+  Need a "landing page" with "Create New Event" button, which takes them to an event creation form.
 Will need to contain at least the following fields:

   - Title
   - Description